raspdevpy/ccdoc/guide/Trigger/upvote.md

 ## Example

 Create a new custom command and set its **Trigger Type** to **On Upvote**.

+Copy the link displayed to use it in other commands.
 You can then reward the voter, thank them, or perform any other action.

 For example: